castle-games/castle-tutorials/1/text.md

-# How to make a Castle game
+# How to make a game in Castle

 Welcome!
 This tutorial is meant for anyone looking to make their first Castle game.
 In this tutorial we'll get started with the basics: getting Castle setup, and learning how to draw graphics and react to user input, which form the basis of games.
 After that, we'll get into the unique social features offered by Castle's platform.
 These include displaying user avatars in your game, allowing your game to make posts and save data in Castle's database, and making your game multiplayer.

 ## Learning goals

-Here's a list of things that we can hope to learn in this first tutorial:
+Here's a list of things that we can hope to learn in this tutorial:

 - Installing and setting up Castle
 - Software you will need other than Castle itself